adib-santos/poc_AR/Readme.md

 ## Architecture Diagram
 ![AR architecture diagram](https://i.ibb.co/WpSPjwR/ARWElt-architecture-drawio.png)

+It is deployed with AWS cloudfront supported by ASIT services.
+Contact: Jost Klitzsch
 ## What's next
 After this project phase, for the team that is hoping to take up this project, the next steps would be looking to :
 1. Look into how this can be scaled up on national TV level